-Service providers may offer programs outside of centres in an outdoor setting (e.g. community park).
+Service providers are encouraged to offer EarlyON programs in natural outdoor settings (e.g. community park) and discuss the benefits of outdoor play with parents and caregivers.

 Outdoor programs may have regular or irregular days, times, and locations of operation.
 Service providers must establish an appropriate mechanism to communicate to parents and caregivers about these programs and their locations, dates, and times of operations, including cancellations/rescheduling due to inclement weather.